svalinn/DAGMC/doc/README.rst

 the ``gh-pages`` branch.
 To prevent a situation where the wrong branch is used to build the documentation, the git remote ``origin`` should be the main repository and not a fork.
-Additionally, the branch used for building the documentation should not contain any additional commits not present on Github.
+Additionally, the branch used for building the documentation should not contain any additional changes not present on Github.
 In other words, in order to use ``make publish``, the result of ``git remote -v && git status`` should be
 ::